-Differing from the many different 2D side scrollers released both during the fifth generation, and of today, New N’ Tasty stayed true to not only the intense puzzle solving element, but also to the significance of the game’s one side quest; to rescue as many of the other Mudokens as possible, or kill as many as possible to unlock either one of multiple endings; one of the first games I ever played to have ever included multiple endings as well as elements of the 2.5D side scrolling genre.
+Differing from the many different 2D side scrollers released both during the fifth generation, and of today, New N’ Tasty stayed true to not only the intense puzzle-solving element, but also to the significance of the game’s one side quest; to rescue as many of the other Mudokens as possible, or kill as many as possible to unlock either one of the multiple endings; one of the first games I ever played to have ever included multiple endings as well as elements of the 2.5D side-scrolling genre.

 Controls – 10/10

 Unlike many other video games released early in the PlayStation’s shelf life, there were next to no issues with the control scheme, and there are even less in New N’ Tasty.
 Though it may not seem as impressive in comparison to the original game, I’m thankful that no new issues have arisen, and that the developers haven’t made any silly mistakes.

 Lifespan – 6/10